CNCLgithub/Algorithms-of-the-Mind/README.md

 ## Access to the Open On Demand (OOD) interface on Grace

-OOD provides a graphical-user-interface.
+OOD provides a graphical user interface.
 That's how we will use Jupyter Notebooks, which is the primary manner in which you will develop code and execute it in this course.

-Go to the following URL and log in using your Yale credentials (you need to be on the Yale VPN) https://ood-grace.ycrc.yale.edu/
+YCRC provided this course with a specific OOD server (which is different from the common URL listed on their webiste) Go to the following URL for our class-specific OOD server and log in using your Yale credentials (you need to be on the Yale VPN) https://psyc261.ycrc.yale.edu.

 ### Open a shell terminal using OOD

-On the top menu row, click "Clusters" -> ">_Grace Shell Access"
+On the top menu row, click "Clusters" and click ">_Grace Shell Access".

-You have landed on a login node on Grace.
-However, we cannot do computation on a login node, so we gotta get an interactive session on a compute node.
+You have landed on a login node on Grace with a shell terminal.

+Because we cannot do computation on a login node, we gotta get an interactive session on a compute node.
+But before, let's start a tmux session.

 ### Open a tmux screen on your shell terminal

-When using a remote terminal, you are strongly recommended to use a screen manager, e.g., `tmux`, which allows you to note lose your terminal session due to connection failures or simply loggin out.
+When using a remote terminal, you are strongly recommended to use a screen manager, e.g., `tmux`, which allows you to not lose your terminal session due to connection failures or simply loggin out.
+It is like being able to put your remote session into sleep mode (instead of shutting it up and re-starting each time you need it).

 Read up on tmux https://docs.ycrc.yale.edu/clusters-at-yale/guides/tmux/

+Now create a new tmux session on your shell terminal (notice that we are still on the initial login node).

 ```
 # create a new tmux session